This Wobbling Earth!

 One more phenomenon: To add to the complexity of the wobble, the earth's path around the sun is not an exact circle.
 It is first eliptical and as far as I know we don't travel the same, exact road each year on our journey.
 Some times each year and some years (generations) we're closer to the sun than other years which also adds to increasing the heat intensity.

 I don't see our being able to control this cause for global warming (and freezing) for at least another century or so.

 - The good ol' Milankovitch cycles.

-They're everywhere, and they do affect our climates on a multi-century scale.
+Our climates are affected by them on a multi-century scale.
 Thanks Don.Search

 this site for more information now.

 It is important to understand Milankovitch cycles because they provide valuable insights into long-term climate variations and the Earth's natural climate cycles.